You want smart political talk without the meltdowns?

 I am your retribution.

-Okay, so when you put it in context, those of you who have been wronged or betrayed I think he's talking about unequal justice under the law.
+Okay, so when you put it in context, those of you who have been wronged or betrayed, I think he's talking about unequal justice under the law.

-So I said Mr President, will you tell the American people tonight that you would not abuse any power in quote seeking retribution and he answered the question I I went back for clarification on that question because the mob had been attacking him and using his comments to say he would be a dictator and giving him an opportunity to to fight back what against what I thought was extraordinarily ridiculously unfair and I thought he gave a very good answer.
+I went back for clarification on that question because the mob had been attacking him and using his comments to say he would be a dictator and giving him an opportunity to fight back against what I thought was extraordinarily, ridiculously unfair.

 Exactly.